abstractcoder/abstractcoder.github.io/_posts/2014-08-22-how-to-get-started-building-mobile-apps-with-meteor-js.md

 To build an app for iOS first you will need to [install the latest version of Xcode](https://developer.apple.com/xcode/downloads/).

-If you want to build an app for Android you will need to [install the Android SDK](https://developer.android.com/sdk/installing/index.html).
+<del>If you want to build an app for Android you will need to [install the Android SDK](https://developer.android.com/sdk/installing/index.html)</del>.
+The Android Environment will be installed by Meteor during the build process so there is no need to manually set it up.

 If you don't have Meteor installed first open a terminal window and run